bangarangler/theremake/remake-client/src/projects/pluaris.md

 there is zero reason to have giant objects or massive amounts of meta data being sent over the net (possibly ending up on a mobile client).

 We created our <span class="graphql">GraphQL</span> API with two things in mind.
-Performance and obliterating our over fetching issue.
+Performance and dealing with our over fetching issue.

+I'm a big fan of <span class="graphql">GraphQL</span>!
+If you think of hitting a REST API...
+What do you get back typically?
+Well you get back all of the things!
+An example could be fetching User data.

 For the DataScience side of the coin we use <span class="python">Python</span> along with a _Flask_ API.
 I won't waste time name droping all of the DataScience tools and libraries we utilize as this is not my area of experteise.
 However; I have pitched in on the _Flask_ API and helped on and off with things such as (architecture, preformance, deployment, debugging, scripting).